Prince (musician): Posthumous releases

 In April 2018, the previously unreleased original recording of "Nothing Compares 2 U" from 1984 was released as a single.
 A music video was also released consisting of edited rehearsal footage shot in the summer of 1984.
 Troy Carter, adviser for Prince's estate, later announced in an interview with Variety that a full-length album was planned for release on September 28.
 In June of that year, the Prince estate signed a distribution deal with Sony Music Entertainment including the rights to all of Prince's studio albums, plus unreleased music, remixes, live recordings, music videos and B-sides.
-From 2021 onwards, Prince's Warner Bros. albums from 1978–1996 are distributed by Sony/Legacy Recordings in the United States, with Warner Music Group still controlling the international rights.
+Since 2021, albums produced by Prince between 1978 and 1996 are distributed by Sony/Legacy Recordings in the United States, with Warner Music Group, the original publisher, still holding the international distribution rights.

-On August 17, all 23 post-Warner Bros. albums by Prince were released digitally on streaming platforms, together with a new compilation album entitled Anthology: 1995–2010.
+On August 17, 2018, all albums produced by Prince after 1996 were released digitally on streaming platforms, together with a new compilation album entitled Anthology: 1995–2010.
 Only one song remained unavailable to stream, "The Most Beautiful Girl in the World", due to a plagiarism lawsuit in Italy that was not resolved until 2022.
 On September 21, Piano and a Microphone 1983 was released, an intimate recording of Prince privately rehearsing with a piano.

 The Sony/Legacy reissues began in 2019.
-Throughout that year, Musicology, 3121, Planet Earth, Rave Un2 the Joy Fantastic, Rave In2 the Joy Fantastic, Chaos and Disorder and Emancipation were reissued on CD and vinyl.
-Ultimate Rave was also released, a 2 CD and 1 DVD set which included the concert film of Rave Un2 the Year 2000.
-The Versace Experience - Prelude 2 Gold was also reissued for Record Store Day.

-In June, a compilation of Prince's original recordings of songs given to other artists, entitled Originals, was released - initially exclusively through TIDAL, then later on CD and vinyl.
+Throughout that year, Musicology, 3121, Planet Earth, Rave Un2 the Joy Fantastic, Rave In2 the Joy Fantastic, Chaos and Disorder, and Emancipation were reissued on CD and vinyl.
+Ultimate Rave was also released, a 2 CD and 1 DVD set which included Rave Un2 the Year 2000, a concert film.
+The Versace Experience: Prelude 2 Gold was also reissued for Record Store Day.
+In June, a compilation of Prince's original recordings of songs given to other artists, entitled Originals, was released, initially exclusively through Tidal, then later on CD and vinyl.
 In October, a single of Prince's previously unheard original acoustic demo of "I Feel for You" was released digitally and as a limited 7" single.

-In October 2019, Prince's incomplete memoir The Beautiful Ones was published by Random House.
-Prince had worked on the memoir project with Dan Piepenbring during the Piano and a Microphone Tour in 2016 and had managed to complete around 50 pages before his death.
+In October 2019, Prince's incomplete memoir, titled The Beautiful Ones, was published by Random House.
+Prince had worked on the memoir with Dan Piepenbring during the Piano and a Microphone Tour in 2016 and had managed to complete around 50 pages before his death.
 The book includes those pages plus a lengthy account by Piepenbring of how the project came to be, a scrapbook of rare personal photos and miscellanea from the vault, and Prince's original handwritten concept for the film Purple Rain.

-In November, a Deluxe reissue of 1999 was released.
+In November, a deluxe reissue of 1999 was released.
 This reissue had several configurations, the most expansive including 35 previously unreleased songs and two live concerts.